Maintaining the Edge: A Practical Guide to Knife Sharpening

 - Sharp knife cuts cleanly with minimal pressure

-- Dull knife tears or requires sawing motion
+- Dull knife tears or requires a sawing motion

 - Sharp edge cuts hair easily

-- Place edge on thumbnail at slight angle
+Thumbnail test: Place the knife's edge on your thumbnail at a slight angle.

 - Sharp edge "bites" and holds